Trip: 3 July 2018. From Piraeus to Salamina, with the GEORGIOS BROUFAS II of Broufas Vessels.

 Right next to Drapetsona is the port and neighborhood of Keratsini, which features the containership terminal of Piraeus.
 It is now administered by the Chinese company COSCO, which has made several significant investments for the development and modernisation of the port and of the region.

-Next to the containership terminal is the Ro-Ro carrier terminal, used by ships transporting masses of vehicles from their countries of production to Greece.
-Here, we can see a vehicle carrier owned by the Italian giants Grimaldi Lines (left) and one owned by the Greek company Neptune Lines, both of which are among the leading companies on that shipping sector.
+Next to the containership terminal is the Ro-Ro carrier terminal, used by pure car and truck carriers (or PCTCs), which are ships transporting masses of vehicles from their countries of production to consumer markets, such as Greece.
+Here, we can see a PCTC owned by the Italian giants Grimaldi Lines (left) and one owned by the Greek company Neptune Lines, both of which are among the leading companies on that shipping sector.

 At the opposite of Drapetsona and Keratsini, the ships pass by the small island of Psyttaleia.
-Though uninhabited, it hosts the largest sewage treatment plant in Europe, and is used daily by employees working on the island.
+Even though it is uninhabited, it hosts the largest sewage treatment plant in Europe, and it is accessed daily by employees working there.

 And as I was passing by Psyttaleia, it was impossible for me to avoid seeing and photographing the well-known landing craft operating on the island, namely the PSYTTALEIA II of Psyttaleia Shipping.